GEMeX-RMCoT: An Enhanced Med-VQA Dataset for Region-Aware Multimodal Chain-of-Thought Reasoning: Experiments

 \subsection{Training Details}

-We mainly explore the Qwen2.5-VL-7B-Instruct\footnote{https://huggingface.co/Qwen/Qwen2.5-VL-7B-Instruct} for experimental verification.
-During the SFT stage, we fine-tune both the visual projection layers and the LLM components by jointly predicting ThinkVG paths and task-related results.
+We mainly explore the Qwen2.5-VL-7B-Instruct for experimental verification.
+During the SFT stage, we fine-tune both the visual projection layers and the LLM components.
 Particularly, the model is trained for 2 epochs on 8 NVIDIA H100 GPUs with a batch size of 256.
 The network is warmed up in the ﬁrst 0.05 epochs with a linear learning rate from 3e-7 to 1e-4, which further decays by cosine schedule.
 The optimizer is AdamW.
-To accelerate training, we employ the DeepSpeed ZeRO-2 and the bf16 (Brain Floating Point) data format.
 During the RFT stage, the model is trained for 1 epoch on 8 NVIDIA H100 GPUs with a batch size of 128.
-The optimizer is AdamW with a learning rate of $2e-6$.
-Similar to SFT, we also fine-tune both the visual projector and LLM components.
-Regarding the hyper-parameters in Equation~\ref{eq:grpo}, we generate $8$ outputs (i.e., $G$) for each input and set $\beta$ and $\epsilon$ to $1e-3$ and $0.2$, respectively.
-The sample generator and LLM used for semantics reward are deployed by vLLM~\cite{kwon2023efficient} framework.
+The learning rate is $2e-6$.
+Regarding the hyper-parameters in Eq.~\ref{eq:grpo}, we generate $8$ rollouts (i.e., $G$) for each input and set $\beta$ and $\epsilon$ to $1e-3$ and $0.2$, respectively.
+The sample generator and LLM used for semantics reward are deployed by vLLM~\cite{kwon2023efficient}.